Akhil Rabindra: Karting and single-seater racing

-In 2014 Rabindra was nominated by the FMSCI to represent India for the FIA Institute Young Drivers Excellence Academy, where he won his place for the Asia-Pacific region.
+He was the Vice Champion in JK Tyre National Racing Championship 2014.

 2014 saw Akhil competing in the JK Tyre National Racing Championship driving the ex-Formula BMW cars previously raced by the likes of Sebastian Vettal, Nico Rosberg, Daniel Riccardo, Sebastien Buemi and many more.
 Rabindra gained 9 podium places in the 4 rounds and emerged as the runner-up.
 Rabindra also raced in a limited programme in the Formula Masters China Series driving the more powerful Tatuus FA010 chassis with a 2.0 Formula engine providing 180 HP with a best finish of 4th.

+In 2014 Rabindra was nominated by the FMSCI to represent India for the FIA Institute Young Drivers Excellence Academy, where he won his place for the Asia-Pacific region.
+Rabindra was the Winner of FIA Institute Young Driver Excellence Award 2014.

 In 2015, Rabindra competed in BRDC Formula 4 Championship in the United Kingdom with Wayne Douglas Motorsport, a series for young drivers from all over the world driving the new MSV F4-013, 2-litre Ford Durance engine and paddle shift gearbox.
 Having to learn a new car and new tracks Rabindra scored 203 points finishing 14th overall.
 Along with his main programme in BRDC F4 Rabindra also raced in the JK Tyre National Racing Championship.

-2016 saw a step up to 2016 BRDC British Formula 3 Championship with the Championship winning team Lanan racing driving the all new Tatuus chassis with adjustable aerodynamics, F1 style splitters and powered by a 2-litre 230 bhp spec Cos worth engine, competing against other young drivers on F1 circuits such as Spa Francorchamps and Silverstone.
+2016 saw a step up to 2016 BRDC British Formula 3 Championship with the Championship winning team Lanan racing driving the all new Tatuus chassis with adjustable aerodynamics, F1 style splitters and powered by a 2-litre 230 bhp spec Cosworth engine, competing against other young drivers on F1 circuits such as Spa Francorchamps and Silverstone.
 Rabindra scored 124 points, finishing the series in 18th place overall.

-For 2017 Akhil Rabindra was selected for the McLaren GT Driver Academy, the academy had chosen the Indian racer Akhil Rabindra along with 7 other drivers from across the world.
-Rabindra secured a credible third in silver category, in his debut British GT Championship held at Oulton Park, UK.
-This was Rabindra's debut in the British GT series and he drove along with his teammate Dean Macdonald.
-They finished the series with 7th in silver category.
-Their team Black Bull Garage 59 stood 2nd overall in the series.
+Toyota Etios Motor Racing

+He is the winner of Toyota Etios Colombo Night Race 2013, and the Vice Champion in Toyota Etios Motor Racing (EMR) 2013.